 Kaola is a good alternative to Chinese distributors as it runs as an online distributor.
 But just like Chinese resellers, you’ll have to convince the app that your product is worth it.

-Over the years, though China’s import regulations and rules have eased up, even though it’s still a complicated and long process.
+Over the years, China’s import regulations and rules have eased up, even though it’s still a complicated and long process.
 Working with a local agent or distributor who can also take care of all administrative processes can also be extremely useful.

 China’s booming consumer trend, financially stable market, and innovative approach make it a viable import destination but with some tricky procedures.
 If you want more information on a specific industry, do not hesitate to write to us, and our experts will contact you according to your business field.